-36b.
+37. b.
 Circumstances for No Student Release

-- Under the following circumstances ACBI would not consider providing a letter of release: - The student has not given the course for which he/she was originally enrolled a reasonable period of time to see if it meets his/her needs - The student wishes to enrol in another course to be with family or friends - The student wishes to enrol with another provider because they are cheaper - The transfer is considered detrimental to the student's education or welfare - The student does not have a valid Letter of Offer and/or Confirmation of Enrolment from another provider - The student has an outstanding debt to the College for text, material costs or tuition fees
+Under the following circumstances ACBI would not consider providing a letter of release:

+- The student has not given the course for which he/she was originally enrolled a reasonable period of time to see if it meets his/her needs. - The student wishes to enrol in another course to be with family or friends. - The student wishes to enrol with another provider because they are cheaper. - The transfer is considered detrimental to the student's education or welfare. - The student does not have a valid Letter of Offer and/or Confirmation of Enrolment from another provider. - The student has an outstanding debt to the College for text, material costs or tuition fees.

-36c.
-Procedure for Requesting a Student Release
+37. C Procedure for Requesting a Student Release

-The student submits a release request, stating that he or she requests a transfer to another provider and provides a compassionate and compelling reason for the request.
-Release Request is available on the ACBI website.
+The student submits a written request to Reception or Student Support Officer with two weeks' notice, stating that he or she requests a transfer to another provider and gives the reason for the request.

 Please note that students may not generally transfer to another provider in the first 6 months of the principal course unless approved by the CEO and only in exceptional circumstances.
-If the College agrees to the student's request, ACBI will calculate any amount of tuition fees that are owing to the student for the study not yet received and the student will be advised of the amount.
+If the College agrees to the student's request, the College will calculate any amount of tuition fees that are owing to the student for the study not yet received and the student will be advised of the amount.
 It is the responsibility of the student to provide the correct bank details of the other provider.
-If the student is unhappy with the outcome, he/she may access ACBI's complaints and appeals procedure by completing a Feedback and Complaints Form.
+If the student is unhappy with the outcome, he/she may access the College's complaints and appeals procedure by completing a Feedback and Complaints Form.

-37. Privacy & Confidentiality
+38. Privacy and Confidentiality